Madame de Brinvilliers

 Marie-Madeleine d'Aubray, Marquise de Brinvilliers (/fr/; 22 July 1630 – 16 July 1676) was a French aristocrat who was convicted of murdering her father and two of her brothers in order to inherit their estates.
-After her death, there was speculation that she tested her poisons on upwards of 30 sick people in hospitals, but these rumours were never confirmed.
+After her death, there was speculation that she tested her poisons on upwards of 30 sick people in hospitals and street dogs, but these rumours were never confirmed.
 Her crimes were discovered after the death of her lover and co-conspirator, Captain Godin de Sainte-Croix, who saved letters detailing dealings of poisonings between the two.
 After being arrested, she was tortured, forced to confess, and finally executed.
 Her trial and death spawned the onset of the Affair of the Poisons, a major scandal during the reign of Louis XIV accusing aristocrats of practising witchcraft and poisoning people.
 Components of her life have been adapted into various media including short stories, poems, and songs to name a few.